 The University is closely monitoring the COVID-19 situation, and our response is being shaped by the latest advice from Australian health and foreign affairs authorities.

 With many staff and students back on campus, the University continues to take advice from Government and health authorities to ensure a safe campus environment.
 While most buildings and retailers are open, there may be some changes to opening hours or access conditions.

 What do I need to know about COVID-19?

-Are there any quarantine requirements for students or staff returning from countries affected by travel restrictions?
+Are there any quarantine requirements for students or staff returning from overseas?

 Are there quarantine requirements for students or staff returning from interstate?

 All overseas travel, except to New Zealand, is currently banned by the Australian Government for Australians, with few exemptions.
 From time to time, various restrictions are placed on interstate travel by State Governments.

 At this time, interstate travel on University business is only permitted where staff or students have a pressing need to travel for research or teaching purposes that cannot be reasonably fulfilled via virtual communications or other means.
 It requires the approval of an Executive Dean or Division Head.
 Staff and supervisors are expected to have considered the risks prior to the staff member requesting travel using the request form in the University Travel Hub.

 International travel (including to New Zealand) on University business is not permitted for staff or students.
 The University’s High Risk Travel process enables rare exceptions to be assessed, and if approved through that process the travel would also have to be approved through the Commonwealth Government exemption process .

 The current travel approval processes can be found on the Finance and Procurement website.